mochajs/mocha/docs/index.md

 adding `"type": "module"` to your `package.json`.
 More information can be found in the [Node.js documentation](https://nodejs.org/api/esm.html).

-> Mocha supports ES modules only from Node.js v12.11.0 and above.
-To enable this in versions smaller than 13.2.0, you need to add `--experimental-modules` when running
-> Mocha.
-From version 13.2.0 of Node.js, you can use ES modules without any flags.
-> (Mocha _will_ load ESM even in Node v10, but this is not officially supported.
-Use at your own risk.)

 ### Current Limitations

-Node.JS native ESM support still has status: **Stability: 1 - Experimental**

 - [Watch mode](#-watch-w) does not support ES Module test files
 - [Custom reporters](#third-party-reporters) and [custom interfaces](#interfaces)
   can only be CommonJS files
 - [Configuration file](#configuring-mocha-nodejs) can only be a CommonJS file (`.mocharc.js` or `.mocharc.cjs`)
-- When using module-level mocks via libs like `proxyquire`, `rewiremock` or `rewire`, hold off on using ES modules for your test files
+- When using module-level mocks via libs like `proxyquire`, `rewiremock` or `rewire`, hold off on using ES modules for your test files.
+You can switch to using `testdouble`, which does support ESM.
-- Node.JS native ESM support does not work with [esm][npm-esm] module

 ## Running Mocha in the Browser